Image-Guided, Intensity-Modulated Radiation Therapy (IG-IMRT) to the Prostate

 • Asking questions and talking about your concerns.

-• Telling someone on your care team when you have symptoms related to your treatment.
+• Telling someone on your care team if you have side effects.

 • Telling someone on your care team if you’re in pain.